josip2312/jivancic-blog/posts/standing-out-in-your-field.md

 ### Conclusion

-These are some of the things I have noticed throughout the last 19 months of working in a large software development company.
+These are some of the things I have noticed throughout the last year and a half working in a large software development company.
 Following these principles allowed me to make progress quickly and be appreciated for the efforts I put in.
 I consider these points more as observations rather than advice because everyone's situation is different.
 I hope you will take something from this and apply it to _your_ particular case.

 #### Sources